 I’ve started to call out any ‘young is good and old is bad messages’ when I see them.
 Especially those that contain the buzz words that label older adults in a negative way.
 It’s great way to spark a conversation about ageism.

-Which by the way can work both ways.
+Which by the way, ageism works both ways.
 Don’t bash the younger folks either.
 When you disparage millennials, or talk smack about foolish young kids, you’re guilty of ageism.
 Think about how you were at that age, and above all else, be kind.

 And no more of those ‘funny’ ageist birthday cards.
 I don’t want to see them on the card rack, or worse yet, receive one.
 Visit Age-Friendly Vibes to find plenty of alternatives.